 For some people, teeth can be a hardship.
 For these people, neuromuscular dentistry provides solutions without unnecessary treatments or procedures.

-Neuromuscular dentistry is concerned with the dynamic physical relationship between the range of motion, or posturing, of the joints in the head, neck and body.
+Neuromuscular dentistry is concerned with the dynamic physical relationship between the range of motion, or posturing, of the joints in the head, neck, and body.
 While teeth are an important element in this relationship, their optimal performance and function is based on how well muscles work together.

 Determining each individual’s correct jaw position is done scientifically, and can result in treatments that mean the difference between continued discomfort and a completely healthy person.

-Clinically, Dr. White looks beyond the teeth to the muscles of the jaw, which can play a profound role in the stress and pain associated with poor or improper oral function.
+Clinically, Dr. Forbes looks beyond the teeth to the muscles of the jaw, which can play a profound role in the stress and pain associated with poor or improper oral function.
 Building up a person’s worn teeth or adjusting the angle of their teeth can solve many problems.

 In order to properly treat, resolve and prevent aches and pains rooted in the teeth, mouth and jaw, our dentist’s mission is to identify what region or area the pain is coming from.